GenghisDarb/TORUS-Theory/data/ladder/README.md

 # Ladder Validation Data

-This directory contains ladder validation datasets for cross-domain recursion tests in TORUS Theory.
-Each file documents a specific validation ladder, with data and metadata for reproducibility.
+This directory contains the ladder validation data files used for cross-domain validation in TORUS Theory.

 ## Files
-- `ladder_phaseA.csv`: Phase A validation ladder data
+- `ladder_phaseA.csv`: Phase A ladder validation data (see file for details)
-- `ladder_phaseB.csv`: Phase B validation ladder data
+- `ladder_phaseB.csv`: Phase B ladder validation data (see file for details)

-## Usage
-These files are referenced in the validation plan and are required for automated and manual validation workflows.
-See `.copilot/validation_tasks.md` for details.
+Replace or update these files as needed for new validation datasets.
+This README will always reflect the current contents of this directory.